brendanhay/gogol/gogol-admin-datatransfer/README.md

 ## Description

-A client library for the Admin Data Transfer API.
+A client library for the Google Admin Data Transfer.

 ## Contribute